 Corcovado National Park History

-I was fascinated by the history of Corcovado National Park.
-I’m sure our guide was so annoyed by me.
+I am fascinated by the history of Corcovado National Park.
+I’m sure our guide the first time we visited was so annoyed by me.
 He was all about the wildlife and I just kept asking historical questions.

 The other historical point that I found interesting is that some of the rivers within Corcovado National Park used to be used for gold mining.
-From the 1930’s until the 1980s the area experienced a huge economic boom as a result of the gold mining.
+From the 1930’s until the 1980’s the area experienced a huge economic boom as a result of this mining.

 On your hike ask your guide about the history of the area.
 Maybe you can get some more details.
-It’s pretty interesting stuff!
+It’s pretty neat stuff!

 Important Info About Corcovado National Park